iankamar/Calculator/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ### Acknowledgments

-Thanks to [any resources or tools you used or followed].

-Feel free to customize or expand these sections based on your project's specific details and needs.

-## Acknowledgments

 Thanks to the following resources and tools that contributed to the development of this project: